alex-paynedwyer/single-molecule-tools-alpd/README.md

 `MergeCoincidentCandidates2`: will use pairwise distances to remove candidates which are too close to be resolved, in some circumstances faster by quite a slow function in itself
 `iterate1DgaussianFixedCenter2`: finds PSF width by masking with Gaussians of different sizes
 `LinkSpots4`: links spots into trajectories based on proximity

+The output (TRACKS.mat) includes the following:
+`frame_average`: an average of the first few frames in the image sequence for reference.
+`SpotsCh1` and `SpotsCh2`: arrays of foci from one image sequence in the respective detector channels 1 and 2.
+Each row corresponds to an individual localisation.
+The columns contain the following information:
+1. X coordinate (pixels)
+2. Y coordinate (pixels)
+3. Clipping_flag (not used)
+4. Mean local background pixel intensity (ADUs)
+5. Total spot intensity, background corrected (this is the value in ADU detector counts used to calculate the track stoichiometry)
+6. X spot sigma width (pixels)
+7. Y spot sigma width (pixels)
+8. Peak intensity in a fitted Gaussian (ADUs)
+9. Frame number this foci was found in
+10. Track number, foci in the same track have the same track number
+11. Signal to noise ratio (this is used later for the **sifting** step)
+12. Frame in which laser exposure began.

 # Characteristic molecular brightness